Classroom and Event Recording Policy

 Authorized Law Center Class Recordings

-In order to ensure compliance with applicable laws, such as the Americans With Disabilities Act, all classes—except those that have been designated classes in which confidential information is likely to be discussed—will routinely be video recorded by the Law Center using the Panopto recording platform that has been integrated into the Law Center’s Canvas Learning Management System.
-By default, those class recordings will be made available for personal use by all students registered in a recorded class.
-However, students are not authorized to copy, download, or disseminate those recordings to others.
+In order to ensure compliance with applicable laws, such as the Americans with Disabilities Act, all classes—except those that have been designated classes in which confidential information is likely to be discussed—will routinely be video recorded by the Law Center using a camera-based recording platform that has been integrated into the Law Center’s Canvas Learning Management System.

 Students, faculty, staff, and visitors to the Law Center are not permitted to make audio or video recordings of classes, presentations, activities, or other events unless expressly so authorized by the Law Center.
 Unauthorized recordings—including personal recordings made by students in class—do not fall within the scope of consent established by the Law Center recording policy.
 As a result, the making or dissemination of such recordings can violate federal, state, or other laws that restrict the involuntary recording of conversations.
 Individual professors or event leaders typically have the ability to authorize private recordings of their classes or events, but if they do so, they should ensure that all attendees at those classes or events have notice of private recordings that is sufficient to serve as a basis for inferring consent to those recordings.